RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving

-To verify the model's generalization ability, we conduct zero-shot experiments on the popular BDD-X~\cite{kim2018textual} dataset.
-The test set of BDD-X consists of 698 driving videos.
-Each video includes around 3-4 actions, all annotated with action descriptions and explanations.
-Following the previous works such as CODA-LM~\cite{li2024automated} and DriveLM~\cite{tian2024drivevlm}, we utilize GPT-4o~\cite{hurst2024gpt4o} as the evaluator to assesses the congruence between the model's predictions and the ground truths.
-For comparison, we train the specialist models on each single dataset and prompt the model to predict the action description and explanation on the unseen dataset BDD-X. As shown in Tab.~\ref{tab:zero-shot}, our generalist \name{} demonstrates better generalization performance than the specialist models.
+\paragraph{Generalization ability.} To verify the model's generalization capability, we conduct zero-shot experiments on three widely-used datasets: BDD-X~\cite{kim2018textual}, DRAMA~\cite{malla2023drama}, and DriveBench~\cite{xie2025drivebench}.
+These datasets encompass perception~\cite{malla2023drama}, prediction~\cite{kim2018textual}, and planning~\cite{xie2025drivebench} tasks, providing a comprehensive evaluation framework.
+Following prior works ~\cite{li2024automated, tian2024drivevlm}, we employ GPT-4o~\cite{hurst2024gpt4o} as the evaluator to assess the alignment between the model's predictions and the ground truths in BDD-X and DRAMA.
+For DriveBench, we utilize the standard evaluation metric proposed in ~\cite{xie2025drivebench}.
+For comparison, we train the specialist models on each single dataset and evaluate their performance on unseen datasets by predicting task-specific outputs.
+As shown in Tab.~\ref{tab:zero-shot}, our generalist \name{} demonstrates better generalization performance than the specialist models.
+Additionally, our model outperforms other LMMs across all tasks in DriveBench, as demonstrated in Tab.~\ref{tab:drivebecnch}.
 This validates that the general-purpose all-in-one \name{} can better adapt to new driving scenarios and tasks.
 Please refer to the supplementary material for more details.